cyverse-archive/metadactyl-clj/README.markdown

 The HTTP status code that is returned will either be a 400 or a 500, depending on which type of exception is caught.
 In either case, the reason for the error should be examined.
-If the logging level is set to _error_ or lower then the exception will be logged in Metadactyl's log file along with a stack trace.
+If the logging level is set to _error_ or lower then the exception will be logged in metadactyl-clj's log file along with a stack trace.
 This can be helpful in cases where the true cause of the error isn't obvious at first.

 ### Endpoints